Design map-based visualizations

 Small cells are polygons containing aggregated data in which the number of data points in the polygon are few enough to make re-identification of individuals possible.
 In this section, you will combine two methods to support de-identification of your data when you have small cells: hot spot analysis and tessellation.
 Hot spot analysis is based on mathematical calculations that identify statistically significant spatial clusters of high values (hot spots) and low values (cold spots).
 Tessellation is a method of tiling a surface with identical, non-overlapping geometric shapes, like squares, triangles, or hexagons.
 These tiles can be used to show summary information about the data points that fall within them.

-Identify statistical hot and cold spots
+Identify hot and cold spots

 Your next task is to make a map that shows statistically significant clusters of high blood lead level cases for a report that will be published online in a dynamic web map.
-You will use the Optimized Hot Spot Analysis tool to create your map and symbolize the results with a tessellation of hexagons.
+You'll use the Optimized Hot Spot Analysis tool to create your map and symbolize the results with a tessellation of hexagons.

 In ArcGIS Pro, the Optimized Hot Spot Analysis tool allows you to aggregate the high blood lead level locations into weighted features.
 Using the distribution of the weighted features, the tool will identify an appropriate scale of analysis.
 This eliminates the need to know the size of the hexagons in advance.
 Aggregating or binning data with hexagons, also called hexbins, is a useful way to visualize health information while protecting patient privacy, since they do not directly align with administrative boundaries.
 A second level of obfuscation comes from providing an analytical output (levels of statistical significance) rather than case numbers.